-Repetitive TMS does not require a behavioural task to be used as physiological probe; it is also possible to rely on neuroimaging measures such as electroencephalography (EEG) (e.g. Rocchi et al., 2018), magnetoencephalography (MEG) (e.g. Allen et al., 2014), magnetic resonance spectroscopy (e.g. Allen et al., 2014), functional magnetic resonance imaging (fMRI) (e.g. Tupak et al., 2011) or positron emission tomography (e.g. Siebner et al., 2001).
+Repetitive TMS does not require a behavioural task to be used as a physiological probe; it is also possible to rely on neuroimaging measures such as electroencephalography (EEG) (e.g. Rocchi et al., 2018), magnetoencephalography (MEG) (e.g. Allen et al., 2014), magnetic resonance spectroscopy (e.g. Allen et al., 2014), functional magnetic resonance imaging (fMRI) (e.g. Tupak et al., 2011) or positron emission tomography (e.g. Siebner et al., 2001).

 Repetitive transcranial magnetic stimulation (rTMS) was initially applied to the motor cortex (M1) at either a fixed frequency or in patterned bursts and the consequences of these rTMS protocols were then revealed by measuring whether the amplitude of motor evoked potentials (MEPs) evoked by single pulses of TMS to M1 were changed after the application of rTMS.
-One of the most popular rTMS protocols that was developed using this method was theta burst stimulation (TBS) (Huang et al., 2005).
-TBS was inspired by the idea that the application of four pulses at 100Hz separated by a 5 Hz interval produce plasticity like changes in hippocampal brain slices (Capocchi et al., 1992; Larson & Lynch, 1986, 1989).
-In rTMS, however, 3 (biphasic) pulses were applied at a lower frequency of 50 Hz due to hardware constraints but a 5Hz interval was still applied to the interval between bursts at 80% of active motor threshold (Suppa et al., 2016).
-Initially, TBS was found to produce excitatory or inhibitory effects depending on the 3 pulse bursts were delivered for a 2 second period followed by an interval (iTBS) or whether the 3 pulse bursts were delivered continuously (cTBS) (Huang et al., 2005).
+One of the most popular rTMS protocols that were developed using this method was theta burst stimulation (TBS) (Huang et al., 2005).
+TBS was inspired by the idea that the application of four pulses at 100Hz separated by a 5 Hz interval produces plasticity like changes in hippocampal brain slices (Capocchi et al., 1992; Larson & Lynch, 1986, 1989).
+In rTMS, however, 3 (biphasic) pulses were applied at a lower frequency of 50 Hz due to hardware constraints but a 5Hz interval was still applied to the interval between bursts at 80% of the active motor threshold (Suppa et al., 2016).
+Initially, TBS was found to produce excitatory or inhibitory effects depending on whether the 3 pulse bursts were delivered for a 2-second period followed by an interval (iTBS) or whether the 3 pulse bursts were delivered continuously (cTBS) (Huang et al., 2005).
 The application of cTBS was initially found to decrease MEP amplitude for up to an hour whereas iTBS was found to increase MEP amplitude for ~15 minutes (Huang et al., 2005).
-Such an effect was no long present when an NMDA antagonist was administered to subjects, suggesting that a NMDA-dependent mechanism linked to long-term potentiation (LTP) or long-term depression (LTD) underlies the offline effects of TBS on excitability of the motor cortex (Huang et al., 2007).
+Such an effect was no longer present when an NMDA antagonist was administered to subjects, suggesting that an NMDA-dependent mechanism linked to long-term potentiation (LTP) or long-term depression (LTD) underlies the offline effects of TBS on the excitability of the motor cortex (Huang et al., 2007).

 rTMS Pulse Shapes